-- Core Study: Cities of Vesuvius Pompeii and Herculaneum. - Historical Periods: 4th Century Greece to Death of Philip II - Personalities in their Times: Alexander the Great - Ancient Societies: Spartan society to the Battle of Leuctra 371 BC
+- Core Study: Cities of Vesuvius Pompeii and Herculaneum. - Historical Periods: The Fall of the Roman Republic 78 BCE - 31 BCE - Personalities in their Times: Julius Caesar - Ancient Societies: Spartan society to the Battle of Leuctra 371 BC

 Students with an interest in antiquity and investigating the possible motivations and actions of individuals and groups, and how they shaped the political, social, economic and cultural landscapes of the ancient world.
 Student interested in analysing the different constructions and representations of antiquity, in ancient literary, documentary, archaeological sources and modern film, games, and museum displays.
 Students who enjoy challenging accepted theories and interpretations to develop their own view of the past.